-You can download the railroad’s track plan (in PDF format) directly from the Pioneer Railcorp site, which will come in handy for you should you decide to model the railroad.
-In the meantime I’ve included a graphic above with details to get you started and to help you place yourself for the overview in the following sections of this article.
+You can no longer download the railroad’s track plan from the Pioneer Railcorp site unfortunately.
+I’ve included a graphic above with details to get you started and to help you place yourself for the overview in the following sections of this article.

 - The Kraft plant has 390 employees and makes Jet Puffed Marshmallows, Marshmallow Crème and caramel products.
 The plant is one of Kraft Food Group’s most competitive operations and the only facility producing those products in this region for Kraft Foods Group.

 - There is a team track facility which I cannot find specifically, so I’m assuming is located within the yard area.

 - Finally there is a salt transload facility at the top right end of the yard.
 I saw information on a board post (that I cannot find) and on this image that they use the salt for water softening.
 I believe that this is still in operation.